 Free printable January purge checklist that helps you purge and clean your house room by room.
 Monthly organization printables that are so helpful!

-I have a link to other months I’ve created below to help you too!
-Here are a few things I will elaborate on that are on this list. (affiliate links present)
+I have a link to other months beyond this January purge checklist on my printables tab to help you too!
+Here are a few things I will elaborate on that are on this list.

 - Combine cleaning liquids – Of course only combine bottles with the SAME liquid.
 Mixing chemicals isn’t safe, but 2 half bottles of window cleaner or liquid hand soap can be combined into 1 container and save you quite a bit of space.